How effective is it?

 - Man has to pull out after he has ejaculated and before his penis goes soft, holding the condom firmly in place.

 - Oil based products such as massage oils or body lotions can damage latex condoms.

 How do I use a male condom?

-If it won’t roll down then it is probably on inside out.
-If so start again with a new condom as sperm could now be on the first one.
+- If the condom will not unroll it is probably on inside out - start again with a new condom as sperm could now be on the first one.

-As soon as the man has ejaculated and before his penis goes soft, hold the condom in place while he pulls out.
+- As soon as the man has ejaculated and before his penis goes soft, hold the condom firmly in place while he pulls out.